river-mz/AMR_Prediction/readme.md

 1. In order to explore the generalization ability of the trained models.
 We have tried to train models on one dataset and test on another.

-    - Trained on Dubai test on Us: the codes were stored in AMR_Prediction/sensetivity_ana/load_Dubai_test_Us.py
+    - Trained on country1 test on Us: the codes were stored in AMR_Prediction/sensetivity_ana/load_country1_test_Us.py

-    - Trained on Us and test on Dubai: the codes were stored in AMR_Prediction/sensetivity_ana/load_US_test_Dubai.py
+    - Trained on Us and test on country1: the codes were stored in AMR_Prediction/sensetivity_ana/load_US_test_country1.py

 2. We also try to explore the impact of diversity and size of training dataset on the models' performance.
-The implementation logic is to control the ratio of us and dubai datasets.
+The implementation logic is to control the ratio of us and country1 datasets.
 The codes was stored in AMR_Prediction/sensetivity_ana/run_LR_XGBoost_with_ratio_error.py

 3. To explore the impact of balanced and unbalanced dataset on the models' performance, we train and test the models before and after oversampling.